 The Next Generation of BC Calc Software

 This next generation of BC Calc was redesigned from the ground up with a focus on productivity and expanded functionality.
 Existing users will note a similar, but enhanced user interface and experience that will allow them to easily transition to the new application.
 The same features from the desktop version are combined with new features exclusive to the web application.
-The table below highlights a few key new features and the benefits they provide.

 After the analysis has been run, the user may print an easy-to-read design report that clearly shows span and load information as well as analysis results.
 The program includes a comprehensive Help menu.

 This program is designed to work on stand-alone computers.
 It runs on Microsoft Windows® 7 Pro or Windows® 8.1 Pro